 Bobby glanced downed and sort of shrank.
 Really?
 He could be embarrassed by being seen by himself?

-Jeans and a t-shirt appeared on his body.
+Jeans and a t-shirt appeared.
 Holy crap!
 Bobby had needed almost six months to learn how to manipulate the White Room at all.

 Couldn’t let the kid see his surprise.
 He laughed.
 “Really?
 You were just staring at yourself in a mirror.
 How is this different?”